Glossary of Printing Terms

 UV Coating: Liquid laminate bonded and cured with ultraviolet light.
 Environmentally friendly.

-Varnish: A clear liquid applied to printed surfaces for looks and protection.
+Varnish: A clear liquid applied to printed

 Printing Terminology, Printing Terms, Printer Terms, Glossary of Printing Terms, Printing Glossary, Printer Glossary